w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 Ethereum 2.0 and Polkadot both use a sharded model where shard chains ("shards" in Ethereum 2.0 and "parachains/parathreads" in Polkadot) are secured by a main chain by linking shard state in the blocks of the main chains.
 The two protocols differ in a few main areas.
-First, all shards in Ethereum 2.0 have the same STF, while Polkadot lets shards have an abstract STF.
+First, all shards in Ethereum 2.0 has the same STF, while Polkadot lets shards have an abstract STF.
 Second, governance processes in Ethereum 2.0 are planned to be off-chain and thus require coordination for a hard fork to enact governance decisions, while in Polkadot the decisions are on-chain and enacted autonomously.
 Third, the validator selection mechanisms are different because Polkadot can provide